AI Coding Guide 2026: How Developers Can Use AI Better

 Second: pick the right role for the job.
 Think about whether AI should act like a tutor, editor, analyst, researcher, strategist, assistant, developer, or reviewer.
 A tutor explains unfamiliar concepts gradually.
 A reviewer checks for bugs, security issues, and style violations.
 A developer proposes tests and flags risks.
 Match the role to the task.

 Third: give it real context, not just instructions.
 Don’t just say “fix this bug.”
-Give it the error logs, the relevant code, the test cases, the framework version, the constraints.
+Give it the error logs, the relevant with code, the test cases, the framework version, the constraints.
 Paste the actual code.
 Point to the file structure.
 More context = less guesswork = better output.

 Fourth: ask for the plan before the final answer.
 For anything that matters, say “before you write code, explain your approach and identify any risks.”
 This catches bad assumptions before they’ve turned into code that’s hard to undo.